 In letters addressed to presidents George W. Bush and Barack Obama, Ralph Nader provides incisive critiques of more than a decade of American policy decision and indecision.
 With his signature dry wit, Nader holds these presidents to their campaign promises.
 He also boldly points to the ignoble and sometimes heinous decisions made in pursuit of party platforms and misguided policies.
-Covering a range of topics—the Iraq War, torture, the Crimean annexation, the minimum wage, worker’s health legislation, and corporatism, to name a few—these letters were ignored by the president who received them.
+Covering a range of topics—the Iraq War, torture, the Crimean annexation, the minimum wage, worker’s health legislation, and corporatism, to name a few—Return to Sender is a compilation of letters ignored by the president who received them.
 Here they are reproduced to reclaim the spirit of a true and healthy democracy.

 It's Ralph Nader's birthday today!
 To celebrate, we're publishing an exclusive exerpt from his new book, To the Ramparts: How Bush and Obama Paved the Way for the Trump Presidency, and Why It Isn't Too Late to Repair the Damage, due in August.
 To the Ramparts is a rousing call for action to combat the Trump presidency, but it's also a clearheaded account of how Democratics and Republicans alike helped to get us into our current muddle.
 The chapter below outlines how the Obama administration punted on the question of raising the national minimum wage, and addresses how future generations of progressives should tackle the issue.
 Happy Birthday, Ralph!